Save money and reduce risk – understanding commercial property, the multiplier effect

-Dean is one of NZ's leading property advisers with 25+ years’ consulting experience acting for major tenants and owner-occupiers.
+Dean is one of NZ's leading property advisers with 30 years of consulting experience acting for major tenants and owner-occupiers.
 He specialises in property strategy, tenant representation, project leadership and major transactions.
 He also continues to provide peer review advice across all major projects.

 I recently saw an article online (from a friend of mine (Glenn Blumenfeld) who runs a similar independent property advisory practice in Philadelphia) talking about the impact of Artificial Intelligence (AI) on the property markets – pointing out that the uptake of AI will replace many of the traditional processing/research roles in professional services firms (legal/accounting) – who have been the largest occupiers of CBD office space in the past.

 With 2017 coming to a close, here’s my take on some key markets, our diversifying client base, the corporatisation of the co-working space, the shift in corporate capital away from bricks and mortar and our...

 Marketing Communications Coordinator (Part Time/Wellington or Auckland based).
 TwentyTwo is a leading professional services practice providing strategic property advice to government and corporate clients, from offices in Auckland and Wellington.

 TwentyTwo has recently been appointed to the Government Property Panel, an appointment that recognises our deep understanding and experience of working for the main Crown/Government agencies over the last 27 years.